AWS Billing and Cost Management – Certification

 • is not a method for controlling accounts, or provisioning resources for accounts.

-• Management/Payer account is billed for all charges of the member accounts.
+• Management account is billed for all charges of the member accounts.

 • Each linked account is still an independent account in every other way.

-• AWS Organization Consolidated Billing feature does not allow the Payer account to access data belonging to the linked account owners.
-All Features mode need to be enabled.
+• AWS Organization Consolidated Billing feature does not allow the Management account to access data belonging to the linked account owners.
+All Features mode needs to be enabled for organizational policies.

-• However, access to the Payer account users can be granted through Cross-Account Access roles
+• However, access to the Management account users can be granted through Cross-Account Access roles.

 Consolidated Billing Process